EnderQIU/cp2translate/README.md

                         for disable TTS.
   -m pattern, --match pattern
                         Only TTS when match <pattern>.
+  -n number, --number number
+                        Translate only if number of characters less than
+                        <number>.
   -s lang_code, --source lang_code
                         Source language code.
 Romkan will only be shown with "ja".
-  -t lang_code, --target lang_code
+  -t lang_code1,lang_code2,lang_code3, --target lang_code1,lang_code2,lang_code3
-                        Primary uses Youdao API and the secondary by AWS translate API.
+                        Three target language codes used by youdao, aws and google.
+Separated by comma.
-  -d, --disable         Disable AWS translate api in low network connection
+  -d, --disable         Disable specified translate engine.
+Corresponding
-                        environment.
-Log won't be recorded into disk (but will be in memory) if set.
-  -i seconds, --interval seconds
+                        results will be saved as null -i seconds, --interval seconds
                         Time interval in seconds to check the clipboard.
   -a agth_path, --agth agth_path